MohanishTikekar/MohanishTikekar/README.md

 ### Namaste 🙏🏻!

-"Life is a nice trade-off- an ultimate Nash equilibria."
+"Life is a nice trade-off- an ultimate Nash equilibrium."

 - 😁 I’m looking to collaborate to solve good business problems with my software, life skills accumen.